kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

 - Hub-spoke deployments add the following condition types to `status.conditions`:

-  - `AgentPlacementResolved`: the Placement exists and its PlacementDecisions were read.
+  - `RelayPlacementResolved`: the Placement exists and its PlacementDecisions were read.

-  - `AgentHubInitialized`: the `agent/` backend is mounted, the spoke-CA is initialized, and the advertised endpoint matches the LoadBalancer address.
+  - `RelayHubInitialized`: the `relay/` backend is mounted, the spoke-CA is initialized, and the advertised endpoint matches the LoadBalancer address.

-  - `AgentManifestWorksApplied`: every selected cluster has an applied ManifestWork.
+  - `RelayManifestWorksApplied`: every selected cluster has an applied ManifestWork.

-  - `AgentsReady`: every selected cluster's VaultAgent reports `Connected`.
+  - `RelaysReady`: every selected cluster's VaultRelay reports `Connected`.